MorganKryze/Mac-Setup/README.md

 ```

 > [!CAUTION]
-> This script does not include all developper tools.
-You need to install some manually.
+> This script does not include developper tools.
+You need to install them manually.

 ## Classic tools